 There are also a wide variety of different switch designs, each with a different feel in terms of functionality and style.
 Choosing the right ones for each room in your home is essential to have light switches that you’ll be perfectly happy with over time.

 Light switches are most commonly found in the form of single-pole, 3-way, wireless, dimmer, moton-activated, and smart switches.
-Some types of light switches that are currently on the market are:
+Some types of light switches that are currently on the market are as below.

 Single Pole Switch

 The single pole light switch is the first and most standard type of switch.
 A single pole light switch controls one input and output and has two states, the ON and OFF.
 A single-pole switch is often used for light switches, machines, and nearly all home appliances to control the ON & OFF status of an electric circuit from one location.

 Furthermore, a single-pole switch can be either latching or momentary.
 A latching switch will remain ON or OFF once switched by the user until being switched again.
 For example, A light switch is a latching switch.
 A momentary switch requires continuous compression to remain ON, such as a doorbell buzzer that the user needs to keep pressing the button.
 The momentary switch will turn off once the pressure is released.